sdl002/R_Docker_Intro/README.md

 It is now common practice to use Docker is most large workflows, and it fits *really* well into automated and modular workflows.

-Learn more about Docker integration with AWS here: https://aws.amazon.com/getting-started/hands-on/deploy-docker-containers/
+Learn more about Docker integration with AWS here: https://aws.amazon.com/docker/ and here: https://aws.amazon.com/getting-started/hands-on/deploy-docker-containers/

 &nbsp;